grannycart/by-sound-alone_source/notes-and-edits/index-notes_and_todos-subworld_book1.md

 	* AUR on Arch

 ## For a potential future full-book revision:
+* [ ] Make it clear in the first chapter that the ramming does most damage to the _ballast_ tanks, and only slightly damages the pressure hull
+    * It needs some more clarification on this to be very accurate.
+The book does say the ballast blow pipes are pinched shut, and they can't refill the tanks with air.
+    * But it also needs to make clear that the ballast tanks took most of the brunt of the ramming
+    * And then it needs to be clear the ballast tanks get repaired at some point (I fear I may also have forgotten to have the pinched pipes repaired)
 * [ ] From Julia at Hagfish:
 	* [ ] See her notes about blocking and description from her email
 * [ ] From Becci: